 Disclaimer: This post may contain affiliate links.
 See my disclosure policy for more information.

-1. Understand the life cycle of the asparagus plant
+1. Understand the process of how to grow asparagus

-2. Decide on the location to plant asparagus
+2. Decide on the best location to plant asparagus

 Because asparagus plants produce for several years, they require a dedicated bed for that period of time.
-Choose a location that gets at least 6 hours of sun a day.
+Choose a location that gets at least 6-8 hours of sun daily.
 Avoid windy areas and areas where water puddles.
-Consider using raised beds because asparagus roots become soggy and will rot in clay soil.
-Asparagus needs rich, well-amended soil that is high in phosphate.
-A 5 foot by 5 foot bed is a good size and provides plentiful harvests of asparagus.

-3. Decide whether to plant asparagus crowns, seeds or starts
+3. Decide whether to plant asparagus seeds or crowns (roots)

 4. Plant asparagus correctly

-To plant from crowns, dig a 6 inch trench, and place dormant roots in it about 12 inches apart.
-Cover crowns with about 2 inches of soil, and gently tamp it down.
-Continue adding 2 inches of soil every 2 weeks until the trenches are filled with soil and slightly mounded on top.
+- To plant from crowns, dig a 6-inch trench and place dormant roots in it about 12 inches apart.
+Cover crowns with about 2 inches of soil and gently tamp them down.
+Add 2 inches of soil every two weeks until the trenches are filled with soil and slightly mounded on top.